jarrod-kallis/protractor-tutorial/README.md

 **_https://www.protractortest.org/#/api-overview#global-variables_**

-<span style="color: red"><b>NB!!</b></span> Not all asynchronise steps are handled by Protractor.
-The ones that are allow us to write statements as if they were synchronise, otherwise subsequent steps will need to be performed in a 'then' block
+<span style="color: red"><b>NB!!</b></span> Not all asynchronous steps are handled by Protractor.
+The ones that allow us to write statements as if they were synchronous, otherwise subsequent steps will need to be performed in a 'then' block

 ## Jasmine Website